hacdias/hacdias.com/content/posts/2026/03/31/recently/index.md

   locality: Eindhoven
   region: North Brabant
   country: Netherlands
-thumbnail: image:2026-03-31-recently
 categories:
   - writings
 tags:
   - now
   - health
   - entertainment
   - life
+syndication:
+  - at://did:plc:xsx3bphrwkgeo3qnfjhzmdra/app.bsky.feed.post/3miedroy4w2qo
+  - at://did:plc:xsx3bphrwkgeo3qnfjhzmdra/site.standard.document/3miedroy4w2qo
+thumbnail: image:2026-03-31-recently
 ---

 Now that I am looking back at what happened in March, I see it was quite of a calm month.
 Oddly enough, I didn't perceive it as so, since I feel like it went by so fast.
 Let's then take a look back together, but I'm sure this will be a shorter post than in the previous months.